TomMars/vermin_nextbots/README.md

 This project is a Garrysmod addon.

-In textures_source you will find the GIMP files
+In textures_source you will find the GIMP files.
-In models_source you will find the decompiled models
+In models_source you will find the decompiled models.